Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Argument does not need to be `ref`.
+An argument does not need to be `ref`.

 ```
 function foo(a*) ( b = a; );